 9. Ask for feedback

-Don’t work in isolation.
 Ask a colleague for a second opinion, to make sure that your abstract is written clearly and without mistakes.
-Ideally, get a native speaker to look at it.
+You can always turn to the FRPT community for help.

 10. The correct category!